jinahya/central-parent/README.md

 ## Caveats

-Note that, by invoking the `deploy` goal with the `-Possrh` profile, you're intending to deploy the artifact to the OSSRH (snapshot|release) repository.
-When the `${project.version}` doesn't have a `SNAPSHOT`, the deployed artifact will also be automatically synchronized to the Maven Central Respository.
+Note that, by invoking the `deploy` goal with the `-Possrh` profile (or `-Possrh,s01`), you're intending to deploy the artifact to the OSSRH (snapshot|release) repository.
+When the `${project.version}` doesn't have a `SNAPSHOT`, the deployed artifact will also be automatically synchronized to the Maven Central Repository.